QEC-pages/vecdec/README.md

   codewords read are verified after reading; error will result if any codeword does not satisfy the orthogonality conditions, `H*c=0`, `L*c!=0` (this may happen, e.g., if an incorrect file was specified).
-- `outC` optional filename t write the full list of codewords to (default: empty, do not write).
+- `outC` optional filename to write the full list of codewords to (default: empty, do not write).
 - `maxC` maximum number of codewords to read/write/create (default: `0`, no limit).
 - `dW` maximum weight of codewords above the minimum weight (default: